JBtallgrass/MechaCar_Statistical_Analysis/README.md

  3. Must be repeatable- given similar circumstances
  4. have a statistical test applied

-### To improve the possibilities of be of use to the manufactor the MechCar comparitive analysis will include similar cars from variuos manufactors.
-THe vehicles must be like-types so as to present an objective analysis.
-Once determined each model must be evaluated within the identical features. the follow features are potential catagories for analysis:
+To be of use to the manufactor the MechCar comparitive analysis will include similar cars from variuos manufactors.
+The vehicles must be like-types so as to present an objective analysis.
+Once determined each model must be evaluated within the identical features.
+The following features are potential catagories for analysis:

 Value: Dependent Variable